lf-araujo/rnim/README.md

 # rnim

 I have been facing problems with R's memory management profile and will soon need to decouple the most computation intensive parts to other more efficient languages.
-But I refuse learning cpp and Nim comes as an excellent alternative!
+Nim comes as an excellent alternative to cpp, for scientific purposes, as we don't always have access to programmers in academia.
 This is a complement to the [nim](https://nim-lang.org/) [rnim](https://github.com/SciNim/rnim) package, so to simplify and automate a few steps (like the compiling).

-This is right now a simple function to load a Nim library into R memory.

-WARNING: alpha quality software, if at all working.
-Use at your own risk!
+I am considering this currently in beta and the only step that is not implemented is managing Nim installation when not found in system.

 # Installation instructions